 Haidt uses his theory of morality to explain why Liberals and Conservatives disagree on so much and why they cannot even see how others could view a moral issue differently.
 He explains how Liberals use two strong moral foundations.
 They value the individual and fairness (or reciprocity).
 You are free to exercise your free-will just don’t harm anyone and don’t cheat on anyone.
 On the other hand while Conservatives do value these two foundations they also place value on three others: In-group loyalty, Authority and Purity.
 For most people in the world the unit of society is not the individual but the family or broader community.

-http://www.yourmorals.org/ There’s an article describing it from the NY Times but better is a 5mins a video from the New Yorker conference 2007.
+If you want to know where you stand go on the political spectrum to http://www.yourmorals.org/ There’s an article describing it from the NY Times but better is a 5mins a video from the New Yorker conference 2007.
 Not great production quality but good enough http://www.newyorker.com/online/video/conference/2007/haidt